 - The Chanteuse: Lou's job—assuming that "Jordan's lover" isn't her actual job.
 Mae West gets to sing a couple of numbers.

-- Double Entendre: Just about every other line of dialogue out of Lou's mouth.
+- Double Entendre: Just about every other line of dialogue out of Lou's mouth (makes quite a bit of sense when you know that West wrote most of them herself).
 This more than anything else is what incensed the Moral Guardians.Old Woman: Ah, Lady Lou, you're a fine gal, a fine woman.